phiten/mgos32-to-tasmota32/README.md

 # Shelly convert to Tasmota

-This guide explains how to convert Shelly ESP32 and ESP32-C3 driven devices to Tasmota via OTA (over the air).
+This guide explains how to convert Shelly ESP32 and ESP32-C3 driven devices to Tasmota

 ## :warning: WARNING :warning:

 **There is no way back to Shelly firmware if you have initiated the convert process!**

-The convert workflow provides a safe OTA update.
+The convert workflow provides a safe update.
 However, it is a risky operation to overwrite the bootloader.
 If something unexpected happens, it will probably render the device inoperable until it is recovered.
-To recover a failed OTA convert, flashing Tasmota over a wired serial connection is needed.
+To recover a failed convert, flashing Tasmota over a wired serial connection is needed.

 ## Prerequisites

 1. Update the Shelly device to the latest firmware.
-2. Download the convert *.zip package for your device (release section)
+2. Download the convert *.zip package for your device (See release section)

 ## Let’s start